dvens/frontend-typescript-boilerplate/src/utilities/media-query/README.md

 ## How to use it

 ### Setting up the config
-Ddd different kind of breakpoints to the breakpoints config:
+Add different kind of breakpoints to the breakpoints config:
 ```javascript
 export const breakpoints = {
     mobile: {